 Learn something new every day More Info... by email

 Purkinje cells are a type of neuron found in the cerebellar cortex, at the base of the brain.
 They are among the largest neurons, and are responsible for most of the electrochemical signaling in the cerebellum.
-Purkinje cells take their name from Czech anatomist Jan Evangelista Purkyně, who discovered them in 1837.
+These cells take their name from Czech anatomist Jan Evangelista Purkyně, who discovered them in 1837.

 Purkinje neurons are characterized by an elaborate branching structure of dendrites, the projections that receive electrochemical impulses from other cells.
 They are densely stacked within the cerebellar cortex, where they are intersected by numerous parallel fibers arising from the granule cells of the cerebellar cortex.
 Purkinje neurons are classified as inhibitory, as they release the neurotransmitter GABA, which binds to receptors that work by inhibiting, or reducing, the firing rate of neurons.
 They send inhibitory projections into dense neuron clusters in the center of the cerebellum called the deep cerebellar nuclei.